 Eventually, if raingardens prove successful in Harris County as a GSI tool for flood risk reduction, the Flood Control District is considering a program allowing neighborhoods and homeowner groups to install and maintain more raingardens on Flood Control buyout lots around Harris County.

-Once final sites are identified, it is estimated that raingarden construction will take place in Spring 2022.
+Once final sites are identified, it is estimated that raingarden construction will take place in Winter 2022-23.